nais/doc/docs/basics/teams.md

 gcloud projects add-iam-policy-binding <PROJECT_ID> --member=user:<FIRSTNAME>.<LASTNAME>@nav.no --role=<ROLE_NAME> --condition="expression=request.time < timestamp('$(date -v '+1H' -u +'%Y-%m-%dT%H:%M:%SZ')'),title=temp_access"
 ```

-For example if you wanted to take a look at the Storage buckets that you have, then you would need the `roles/storage.objectViewer` role.
+As an example, if you'd want to view your teams Storage buckets, you'll need the `roles/storage.objectViewer` role.
 It's always smart to only give out [temporary access](#temporary-access).

-This can also be used to give a user in a different team access.
+This can also be leveraged to give a user belonging to a different team access to _your_ team's resources.

 ##### How to give a service account access

-A service account is also a `--member` of a project, but instead of running the command using in the previous paragraph, you change `--member=user:<email>` to `--member=serviceAccount:<email>`.
+A service account is also a `--member` of a project, but instead of running the command mentioned in '[How to give your self access](#How-to-give-your-self-access)', you change `--member=user:<email>` to `--member=serviceAccount:<email>`.

 #### Temporary access

 On a general basis, access should not be permanent.
 A good habit is to only grant your self or other a temporary access.

-Using `gcloud`-cli the following command will grant a user 1 hours of access to `roles/cloudsql.instanceUser`:
+Using the following `gcloud`-cli command will grant a user 1 hours of access to `roles/cloudsql.instanceUser`:
 ```bash
 gcloud projects add-iam-policy-binding <PROJECT_ID> --member=user:<FIRSTNAME>.<LASTNAME>@nav.no --role=roles/cloudsql.instanceUser --condition="expression=request.time < timestamp('$(date -v '+1H' -u +'%Y-%m-%dT%H:%M:%SZ')'),title=temp_access"
 ```

 There is more information over at [Google Cloud Docs](https://cloud.google.com/iam/docs/configuring-temporary-access).

-#### IAM recommander
+#### GCP IAM recommender

 Some time you end up giving a wider access than needed, but GCP has a IAM recommender that will monitor each access given, and compare it to the access used.
-Then the IAM recommender will recommend a more granular access, that is probably more fitting for the user.
+After which the IAM recommender will recommend a more granular access, that probably fits you and your usage better!
 Read more about the IAM recommender over at [Google Cloud Docs](https://cloud.google.com/iam/docs/recommender-overview).